Tyrn/wei/the-insider-en.typ

 Nineteen becomes the Federation of Twenty.
 It will be a triumph of democracy and freedom!
 An empire, a whole  planet voluntarily  sheds  its freedom and independence to become a member of  the Federation!
-The Federation  doesn't need any weapons - it simply wins hearts over!"
+The Federation  doesn't need any weapons---it simply wins hearts over!"

      "It's crazy," the state secretary muttered.